benbusby/y2k/README.md

 For example:

 ```
-: Loops infinitely, since the loop is initialized
+: Loops infinitely, since the reference to Var 1 that
-: with a previous reference to Var 1
+: was used to create the loop is overwritten
 61213100 : While Var 1 < 100
     74111 : Var 4 += 1
-    81314 : Overwrite Var 1 with Var 4
+    81314 : Overwrite Var 1 with Var 4 values

 : Loops as expected
-61213100 : While var 1 < 100
+61213100 : While Var 1 < 100
     74111 : Var 4 += 1
-    71514 : Copy var 4 value to var 1
+    71514 : Copy Var 4 values to Var 1
 ```

 - **How would I show proof of my solution in a code golf submission?**